UIC-InDeXLab/Mining_U3Ms/README.md

 # Mining the Minoria: Unknown, Under-represented, and Under-performing Minority Groups

+## Ray-sweeping Algorithm
-The 2D and Multi-dimensional space experiments are available in `2D` and `MD` directories respectively.
-There are different notebooks for different datasets.
+The notebooks for running the Ray-sweeping algorithm are in `2D` directory.
+There are different notebooks for different datasets used.

+## Focused Exploration
+The implementation of Focused Exploration algorithm is inside `MD` directory.

+## Baselines
+The baseline clustering methods are applied in the notebooks inside `clustering` algorithm.

+## Other directories
+The preprocessed datasets and trained models are in `datasets` and `models` directory.